-The definition of the "practice of law" set forth in subsection (b)(2) is designed to focus first on the 2 essential elements of the practice of law: (1) the provision of legal advice or services; and (2) a client relationship of trust or reliance.
-Where one provides such advice or services within such a relationship, there is an implicit representation that the provider is authorized or competent to provide them--just as one who provides any services requiring special skill gives an implied warranty that they are provided in a good and workmanlike manner.
+The definition of "practice law" in Rule 49(b)(2) is designed to focus on the two essential elements of the practice of law: (1) the provision of legal services and (2) a client relationship of trust or reliance.
+A person who provides legal services to another within a client relationship of trust or reliance implicitly represents that the person is authorized and competent to provide them-just as one who provides any services requiring special skill gives an implied warranty that they are provided in a good and workmanlike manner.
 See, e.g., Ehrenhaft v.
-Malcolm Price, Inc., 483 A.2d 1192, 1200 (D.C.1984); Carey v.
+Malcolm Price, Inc., 483 A.2d 1192, 1200 (D.C.
+1984); Carey v.
 Crane Serv.
-Co., 457 A.2d 1102, 1107 (D.C.1983).
+Co., 457 A.2d 1102, 1107 (D.C.
+1983).

-Recognizing that the definition of "practice of law" may not anticipate every relevant circumstance, the rule includes 3 other tools to assist in defining the phrase: (1) an enumerated list of the most common activities which are rebuttably presumed to be the practice of law; (2) this commentary; and (3) where further questions of interpretation may arise, opinions of the Committee on Unauthorized Practice of Law, as provided in subsection (d)(14).
+Recognizing that the definition of "practice law" may not anticipate every relevant circumstance, the Court has provided three other tools to assist in defining the phrase: (1) an enumerated list of the most common activities that are rebuttably presumed to be the practice of law; (2) this commentary; and (3) where further questions of interpretation may arise, opinions of the Committee on Unauthorized Practice of Law, as provided in Rule 49(d)(14).

-The definition of "practice of law," the list of activities, this commentary, and opinions of the Committee on Unauthorized Practice of Law are to be considered and applied in light of the purposes of the rule, as set forth in the commentary to sections (a) and (b).
+The definition of "practice law," the list of activities, this commentary, and opinions of the Committee on Unauthorized Practice of Law are to be considered and applied in light of the purposes of Rule 49, as set forth in the commentary to Rule 49(a).

-The presumption that one's engagement in one of the enumerated activities is the "practice of law" may be rebutted by showing that there is no client relationship of trust or reliance, or that there is no explicit or implicit representation of authority or competence to practice law, or that both are absent.
+The presumption that a person engaged in an activity enumerated in Rule 49(b) is practicing law may be rebutted by showing that the activity does not involve a client relationship of trust or reliance, that the person has made no explicit or implicit representation of authority or competence to practice law, or that neither condition is present.

-While the rule is meant to embrace every client relationship where legal advice or services are rendered, or one holds oneself out as authorized or competent to provide such services, the rule is not intended to cover conduct which lacks the essential features of an attorney-client relationship.
+While Rule 49 is meant to embrace every client relationship in which legal services are rendered, or one holds oneself out as authorized or competent to provide legal services, Rule 49 is not intended to cover conduct that lacks the essential features of an attorney-client relationship.